Moving NS Punctures on Super Spheres: Gauge invariance

-The chiral and anti-chiral halves of the total energy-momentum tensors are defined by: $\mathcal{S}_{z\theta}=\mathcal{S}_X+\mathcal{S}_{BC}$ and $\t{T}_{\tilde{z}\tilde{z}}=\t{T}_X+\t{T}_{\Lambda}+\t{T}_{\tilde{B}\tilde{C}}$ respectively, where the various contributions are, in turn, found to take the standard form:
+The chiral and anti-chiral halves of the total energy-momentum tensors are defined by $\mathcal{S}_{z\theta}=\mathcal{S}_X+\mathcal{S}_{BC}$ and $\wt{T}_{\tilde{z}\tilde{z}}=\wt{T}_X+\wt{T}_{\Lambda}+\wt{T}_{\tilde{B}\tilde{C}}$, respectively, where the various contributions are, in turn, found to take the standard form

-Integrating by parts in (\ref{eq:deltaI_cs}) actually produces a boundary term.
-Cancelling this by an appropriate addition to the action, and using the ordinary chain rule to map the {\sl total} change $\delta \mathcal{V}$, $\delta\t{\mathcal{V}}$ (which are smooth in $\t{z};\!z|\theta$) to a change in $\delta\V$, $\delta\t{\V}$ keeping coordinates $\t{w};\!w|\psi$ fixed (which as we have shown is superconformal in $z|\theta$ and $\t{z}$ respectively and given for our current purposes by (\ref{eq:deltaVtdeltaVdztdzdthbf})), one arrives at the following result for the derivative of the action with respect to a change in a supermodulus, $t$,
+It is instructive to compare this to the component formulation given in \cite{D'HokerPhong15b}.
+Integrating by parts in \eqref{eq:deltaI_cs} actually produces a boundary term.
+Cancelling this by an appropriate addition to the action, and using the ordinary chain rule to map the \emph{total} change $\delta \mathcal{V}$, $\delta\wt{\mathcal{V}}$ (which are smooth in $\wt{z};\!z|\theta$) to a change in $\delta\V$, $\delta\wt{\V}$ keeping coordinates $\wt{w};\!w|\psi$ fixed (which as we have shown is superconformal in $z|\theta$ and $\wt{z}$ respectively and given for our current purposes by \eqref{eq:deltaVtdeltaVdztdzdthbf}), one arrives at the following result for the derivative of the action with respect to a change in a~supermodulus~$t$,

-with $\h{\partial}_t$ as given (in the case of interest) in (\ref{eq:hDcommutators}).
-We have assumed that the only chart overlap here is $\U_w\cap \U_z$, which is case of interest when moving NS punctures across the super Riemann surface.
+with $\h{\partial}_t$ as given (in the case of interest) in \eqref{eq:hDcommutators}.
+We have assumed that the only chart overlap here is $\U_w\cap \U_z$, which is the case of interest when moving NS punctures across the super Riemann surface.
 (We are again omitting details here.)
-So we conclude that indeed, $\partial_t e^{-I} = e^{-I}\h{\partial}_t$, as advertised above.
-Ultimately therefore, the total derivatives associated to the decoupling of BRST-exact vertex operators will be entirely constructed out of ordinary $\partial_t$ derivatives. \sk
+So we conclude that indeed $\partial_t {\rm e}^{-I} = {\rm e}^{-I}\h{\partial}_t$ as advertised above.
+Ultimately therefore, the total derivatives associated to the decoupling of BRST-exact vertex operators will be entirely constructed out of ordinary $\partial_t$ derivatives.\looseness=1